 This course presents advanced information processing skill development in the areas of graphics, lines, charts and layouts, and document designs, especially when used in columns, tables, and reports.
-Prerequisite: CIS 153 or proficiency exam.

 This course presents advanced information processing skill development in the area of long documents that include using outlines, master and subdocuments, title page, table of contents, table of illustrations, charts, indexes, footnotes/endnotes, and citations.
 Students also learn to create electronic forms.
 Prerequisite: CIS 281 or proficiency exam.